GeorgeCiesinski/text-script/README.md

 ### Save Shortcuts & Textblocks
 text-script lets you create shortcuts which are used to quickly and easily recall textblocks later.
 I have outlined the process to create new textblocks in the "Using Text-Script" section of the README file.

+### Works on Windows, Linux, and OSX
+Support has been added for Linux and OSX as of version 1.3.2.
+Please make sure you download the correct binary for your system.

 ### Supports Local and Remote Shortcuts
 text-script allows both local and remote shortcuts to be used.
 Remote shortcuts can be created by a manager or supervisor and can be shared with the whole team on the network drive.
 While using these remote shortcuts, you can also create your own local shortcuts that only you can see and use.